HS940405/Match_Records/README.md

 ###User Stories:

 - As a user, I want to be able to create a new team and add it to a list of temas
-- As a user, I want to be able to select a team and see the calendar for the team
+- As a user, I want to be able to select a team and check the dates with match for the team
-- As a user, I want to be able to select a day on the calendar and add match day information
+- As a user, I want to be able to select a day and add match day information
 - As a user, I want to be able to select a day and check the recorded match
 - As a user, I want to be able to list all the booked matches on the team